 Nobody needs to touch your code unless you want them to.

-Depending on the testing platform you use, you can give your developers the right level of access to it and never to your live code.
+Depending on the testing platform or ab testing tools you use, you can give your developers the right level of access to it and never to your live code.
 So it’s safe, notes Siobhan: “They’re not touching the code of the site.
 They aren’t messing anything up.”

 You can avoid accidents.

 Development agencies do their bit to keep your testing programs running smoothly.
 At Brillmark, Abdullah and his team take extra caution to ensure that the clients’ testing programs work just fine.
 To “avoid accidents,” they build the tests locally, and it’s only when the code is ready that they move it to the testing platform.
 “We don’t start the development directly on the testing platform.
 We have built some open source tools that allow us to build the test outside of the testing platform.”
 This way, access to the testing platform is restricted to just the experts.